Can we trust Russia’s economic statistics?

 Rosstat caused another scandal when it revised the results again to improve the 2020 GDP results to show a milder 3% contraction as Russia came out of the 2014 induced recession.

-Manipulating data smacks of the GosStat-era, the Soviet-era statistics organ that was a key part of the five-year plans as it set and then measured the targets in the plan.
+Manipulating data smacks of the GosStat era, the Soviet-era statistics organ that was a key part of the five-year plans as it set and then measured the targets in the plan.
 The centrally planned economic system partly failed as managers simply lied to GosStat if they missed their targets.

 RosStat explained the changes in methodology by saying it was bringing its practices more in line with those used by the likes of International Monetary Fund (IMF) in an effort to make Russia’s statistics more directly comparable to those of other leading economies.

 Despite these concerns, analyst say that on the whole RosStat’s statics are believable.
 One of the things preventing blatant cheating is there are so many official estimates.
-RosStat is the official statistics organ, but all of the CBR, Finance Ministry and Economics Ministry bring out their own estimates.
+RosStat is the official statistics organ, but the CBR, finance ministry and the economics ministry bring out their own estimates.
 In addition to these official numbers, there are dozens of independent economists that have their own assessments and check the official numbers by cross-referencing things like industrial production with power consumption, as reported by the individual, and the mostly listed power utilities that are therefore obliged to report results.

 This set up makes it much more difficult to cheat.
 Indeed, the CBR surveys the results of 20 independent economists in its own macroeconomic survey every month and lists its own forecast against what the independent economists are saying.
 In addition, Russia's official results usually tally closely with those of the international financial institutions: the IMF recently improved its growth forecast for this year from -8% to -6%, whereas the CBR improved its own forecast at about the same time from -8% to -5%, but published this in its survey, where professional economists also forecast a 6% contraction.